So many questions...

 - Cost is $25

-- Validity is 30 days and can only be applied for 1 month ahead.
+- Validity is 30 days and can only be applied for 1 month ahead and minimally 4-5 days before.
+(We'll alert you by email)

 - Processing time usually is 1-3 days.